trow-land/Machine-Learning/Artemia_count_dashboard/readme.md

 ## Future Extensions

-- Integrate real Raspberry Pi camera and temperature sensor input
-- Connect to a time-series database (e.g. InfluxDB or Firestore)
 - Add image-based object detection (e.g. YOLO or OpenCV-based Artemia counting)
 - Deploy on cloud or edge device with scheduled logging and remote access

-## License

-This project is released under the MIT License.